Library program promotes the value of reading to kids before kindergarten

 Julia was one of eight graduates to receive her certificate of completion and a button naming her as a graduate.

-Rundle said there are currently 93 children enrolled in the program and she plans to host many more graduation ceremony and install many more leaves in the future.
+Rundle said 93 children currently are enrolled in the program and she plans to host many more graduation ceremonies and install many more leaves in the future.

 “We want to grow as many lifelong learners as we possibly can,” she said.